 ArcelorMittal Europe produces 1.5 million tonnes of flat carbon steel for packaging each year at sites in France, Belgium and Spain.
-We also produce flat carbon steel in Kazakhstan, South Africa, the US and Canada.
+We also produce flat carbon steel in Kazakhstan.
 Tin or chromium plated on both sides, this material blends strength and stiffness with formability, corrosion resistance and the ability to be welded and printed.
 These qualities make steel the ideal food packaging material.
 It protects and preserves contents over time and during transportation, displays information clearly, and is easily and infinitely recyclable.

 Supporting our production sites are steel service centres in France, Spain, Italy, Ukraine and Russia, which provide the capabilities for just-in-time delivery of the type and quantity of product that customers need.
 And our packaging innovation is driven by close partnership with our customers and supported by a dedicated R&D centre in Maizières-les-Metz, France.

 Photo by courtesy of Auxiliar Conserva.